Jemoka/blag/content/posts/KBhmultithreading.md

 we want [atomicity]({{< relref "KBhdistributed_algorithum.md#atomicity" >}}) in the code: we want entire data viewing + modification operations to not be interrupted---otherwise, you will generate race conditions.

 Recall: ****C++ statements themselves are not INHERENTLY autonomic****.

+we want to outline a "critical section" and ensure it doesn't get ran more than once.